PAW BUTTER FOR DRY DOG PAWS

 Of course, our dog’s paws do need a certain amount of “toughness” to them.
 But rough dog paws that scratch when they jump on your legs are not necessary for their trotting comfort.
 (Yeah, my unruly dogs jump up on my legs – oh well).

-PAW BUTTER is handcrafted by me, Kathy, right here in far northern Minnesota from organic shea butter, organic beeswax, organic castor oil, organic avocado oil, organic almond oil, organic cocoa seed butter, organic coconut oil, organic olive oil, plus a rich infusion of St. John’s Wort Oil, Calendula Oil, Comfrey Oil, a dash of essential oils, and a LOT of LOVE.
-Every item is tucked into an organza gift bag and sent to your dog with the best of healing intentions
+PAW BUTTER is handcrafted by my crew and me – Kathy, right here in far northern Minnesota from organic and natural shea butter, beeswax, castor oil, avocado oil, almond oil, cocoa seed butter, coconut oil, olive oil, plus a rich infusion of St. John’s Wort Oil, Calendula Oil, Comfrey Oil, a dash of essential oils, and a LOT of LOVE.
+Every item is tucked into a gift bag and sent to your dog with the best of healing intentions